 Employees may choose to take on paid work in addition to their Council job as the main employer.
-In instances such as these, all employees are reminded of the need to comply with the Constitution of the Council which states that 'all employees should be clear about their contractual obligations and should not take any outside employees at Band 13 and above, Form 3 - 'Approval to undertake paid work outside of the Council (Band 13 and above)' should be completed.
+In instances such as these, all employees are reminded of the need to comply with the Constitution of the Council which states that 'all employees should be clear about their contractual obligations and should not take any outside employment which conflicts with the Council's interests'(Part 5, Paragraph 5.1).
+For employees at Band 13 and above, Form 3 - 'Approval to undertake paid work outside of the Council (Band 13 and above)' should be completed.